yamahigashi/fabric-fabrik-fullbody-ik/README.md

 (Forward And Backward Reaching Inverse Kinematics), based-off a paper written by Andreas Aristidou(2014).
 Using Fabric Engine 1.15.0, works in many DCC's.

-The main purposes of this project is studying Fabric Engine's KL language with building custom IK system using FABRIK algorithm, sharing experience with these concept, and leading to providing more effcient and flexible rigging solution.
+The main purposes of this project is studying Fabric Engine's KL language with building custom IK system using FABRIK algorithm, sharing experience with these concept, and leading to provide more efficient and flexible rigging solution.

 ## Description
 Now implemented: